 Ongoing Activity and Milestones:

 Preliminary studies to bring forward new flood defences – hydraulic modelling complete and existing assets surveyed and condition rated.
-Extensive ground investigation along the Rivers Carron & Avon are nearing completion, with further works required within industrial sites and along the estuary/coast line for 2017/18.
+Extensive ground investigation along the Rivers Carron & Avon are nearing completion, with further works currently being carried out in industrial sites (Ineos, Petroineos, BP, etc).
+Ground investigation works along the estuary/coast line are currently programmed for 2018/19.
 Natura 2000 environmental surveys have commenced and the next stage is option appraisal.
 The submission of the scheme to Scottish Government is expected in Autumn 2018.

 The Grangemouth rail line freight electrification project is still being planned by Network Rail but will be funded from the Scottish strategic rail freight investment fund.
 The works will be carried out as part of the EGIP stage 2 Grahamston Line Electrification works in 2018.